kgxsz/devops-101/part-one/README.md

-## Part 1: Provisioning an EC2 instance in AWS
+## Part 1: Provision an EC2 instance in AWS

 ####**Goal: deploy a cloud server and ssh to it.**